🔬 Myths About Salt: Is It Really That Bad?

 - Rinse canned foods.
 By rinsing canned beans or peas under running water, you can wash away up to 40% of the salt.

-Conclusion: Friend or Foe?
+Conclusion: So, Friend or Foe?

 The problem is not the salt itself, but its unnoticed excess in our diet, dictated by the food industry.